gitter-badger/web-automation-2017/README.md

 ## Trigger Happy

 [Trigger-Happy](https://trigger-happy.eu/) is similar to Huginn in design, but is implemented as a reusable Django application.
 Community is smaller, and project don't see much attention these days.

+## IFTTT

+[IFTTT](https://ifttt.com) takes the idea of web automation and pushes it forward to wearables and smart home appliances.
+IFTTT provides applets, that can be installed on mobile device and hooked up to the platform.

+## Bipio

+[Bipio](https://bip.io) approaches web automation from a slightly different angle.
+Instead of providing API wrappers for popular online services, like Zapier, it bases on web hooks organized in graph pipelines.

+Bipio is a graph pipelining API talking RESTful JSON, where each node in your graph is responsible for performing a discrete unit of work, such a transforming messages, integrating "cloud" API's or many other types of web based RPC's.

+This is a JSON API supporting REST and RPC endpoints over HTTP Basic Authenticated SSL.
+See endpoints for further connection info.
+JSONP is enabled by setting the ?callback=my_function query parameter.

+The graph structures, 'bips', transform content between adjacent nodes.
+They can be reconfigured dynamically without requiring changes to the connecting client, ideal for rapid prototyping or any kind of interprotocol communication.

+Bips are configured by defining a graph (hub) across nodes (channels).
+Channels perform a discrete unit of work and emit a predictable result, so as to be arranged on a bip's hub in meaningful ways.
+Collections of similar Channels reside in shared resource containers called Pods.

+## Home Assistant

+Home Assistant is an open source home automation platform, It is designed to be deployed on any machine that is capable of running Python 3, from a Raspberry Pi to a NAS device.
+It integrates with a number of open source as well as commercial offerings like IFTTT, weather information, Amazon Echo, but is targeted at controls of "smart" locks and lights.